Skip to main content

 fga.mod

-The fga.mod is the project file for modular models.
-This file specifies the schema version for the final combined model and lists the individual files that make up the modular model.
+The fga.mod file is the project file for modular models.
+It specifies the schema version for the final combined model and lists the individual files that make up the modular model.

 PropertyDescription